MD-OmarKhan/Omar-Khan/README.md

 # Omar-Khan
-This is first my Repository
+This is first my Repository.
 Author - Omar Khan